 • Manage the project budget, schedule, client interactions, and deliverable quality.

 • Oversee and direct work performed by subcontractors and other project staff to meet project objectives.

-• Developing new business in the transportation operations area in the Federal and state/local markets and maintaining existing client engagement.
+• Develop new business in the transportation operations area in the Federal and state/local markets and maintain existing client engagement.

-• Provide leadership on proposals for the operations program, including proposal team management, writing, reviewing content from other proposal team members, developing work breakdown structures, and estimating level of effort.
+• Lead proposals for the operations program, including team management, writing, content review, developing work breakdown structures and budget.

 Typical job functions include:

 • Developing analytical solutions to client’s research objectives.